Canberra Raiders: 2000s

 The Raiders had mixed results in the new millennium, often finishing just inside or just outside the final eight and usually being bundled out of the finals in the early weeks, However, in 2003, the Raiders unexpectedly led the competition for most of the season, almost clinching the minor premiership.
 The Raiders then lost narrowly to the Melbourne Storm in the opening finals game, but still advanced to Week 2 due to ladder position.
 In one of the closest games in recent history, the Raiders were eclipsed by one point in the preliminary final by the New Zealand Warriors and eliminated from the 2003 competition.

 Many fans believed the achievements of 2003 would be improved in the following years.
 However, the Raiders finished a disappointing 8th in 2004, being knocked out in week one of the finals by the Sydney Roosters.
 Club legends Ruben Wiki and Mark McLinden left the Raiders for other clubs in this year.
 Wiki's loss, in particular, was a bitter pill to swallow for many Raiders fans, as it was found that the New Zealand Warriors had significantly breached the salary cap in signing him (the Warriors eventually paid the price for this, being docked four competition points at the beginning of the 2006 season).
-The 2005 side was written off by fans and critics alike, as the club's two major signings, Jason Smith and Matt Adamson, were ageing veterans considered well past their prime.
+The 2005 side was written off by fans and critics alike, as the club's two major signings, Jason Smith and Matt Adamson, were aging veterans considered well past their prime.
 However, both, particularly Smith, proved formidable campaigners, and the Raiders were joint competition leaders in Round 10.
 But as the season progressed, injuries took their toll and the Raiders finished second last on points differential to the Newcastle Knights.
 The Raiders started season 2006 heavy favourites to run last, but despite this pessimism and heavy losses to the Knights and the Roosters early on, fought back and guaranteed themselves a finals berth with a round to play.